 Educate yourself about international issues and become a more aware global citizen!
-Our weekly updates are short reads that will inform you about the humanitarian and global issues that occur, and how you, as a young person, can make a difference.
+Our updates are short reads that will inform you about the humanitarian and environmental world issues that are currently occurring, and how you, as a young person, can make a difference.

 Astudia Current Events Update: